 The following audio features explore the impact of music on mental health and wellness with a series of programs and segments geared to both adults and children.
-XPN Morning Show host Michaela Majoun and News Director Bob Bumbera report on various mental health issues and how music helps in the healing process.
+XPN Morning Show News Director Bob Bumbera reports on the role that music plays in our well being.

 Singer-songwriter Amos Lee discusses his involvement with WXPN's Musicians On Call Program and the healing power of music with XPN's Morning Show News reporter Bob Bumbera.